darealshinji/vapoursynth-plugins/plugins/yadifmod/README.md

   * 0 = bff
   * 1 = tff

 * field: Controls which field to keep when using same rate output.
 This parameter doesn't do anything when using double rate output.
-When omitted, it is set equal to *order*.
+  * -1 = set equal to order
   * 0 = keep bottom field
   * 1 = keep top field